ubcgif/grav3d/content/files/weight.rst

 Weights file
 ============

 This file supplies the user-based weights that acts upon the model objective function.
-Each set of weights correspond to the functions (e.g., :math:`w_x`) given in equation :eq:`mof`.
+Each set of weights correspond to the functions (e.g., :math:`w_x`) given in the :ref:`model objective function <mof>`.
 For ease, the weights in geographic coordinates are provided by the user.
 The following is the file structure is for the weights file:

 .. figure:: ../../images/weightsInp.png